-A was born on Date B in Country C. A surrendered her green card on Date D. A will be subject to Country C tax on her worldwide income.
-On the date of A's expatriation, her net worth exceeded the applicable amount set forth in section 877(a)(2).
+A was born on Date B in Country C where she now resides.
+A will be treated as having expatriated on Date D. A is subject to Country C tax on her worldwide income and estate.
+On the date of A's expatriation, her net worth will exceed the applicable amount set forth in section 877(a)(2).